veloce-js/velocejs/packages/server/README.md

 app.onStart = () => console.info(`My own message`)
 ```

+Please note, you have to overload this before you call `app.run`

 #### UwsServer.run(handlers: UwsEndPointHandler[]): void

-This is the main method to handle the create server, apply end point
+This is the main method to create the server, apply end points (routes) and bind the server to port.
-and start up of the server.

 The `UwsEndPointHandler` interface has this signature: